jwhulette/pipes/README.md

 Pipes is a PHP Extract Transform Load [ETL] package for Laravel or Laravel Zero

-This a currently a work in progress, my idea was to have it as a "plug-in" for Laravel Zero

 ## Installation

 Add the following to your composer.json file.